'P-Valley' explores Black strip club culture, gay acceptance

 While “P-Valley” has been well received by most, it has also been met with tough criticism.
 Some on social media took aim at the show for featuring gay sex scenes, particularly between Black men.

 “What I have found in my experience as a Black man in this country is that I know Black people to love (each other).
 I know that’s not the common narrative,” said Nicco Annan, who plays the flamboyant Uncle Clifford.
-Annan, an openly gay man, felt immediately drawn to the story when he read the play’s script in 2009.
+Annan, who is gay, felt immediately drawn to the story when he read the play’s script in 2009.

 “I know there’s a lot of combative forces out here like homophobia that exist,” he continued.
 “But it’s an honor to be a part of a project that holds the banner up for all that we are as a community.
 This show is successful because it subverts the expectation that you have for all of these characters.”